4 Dos & Don’ts: How to Motivate Employees to Work Harder

 Every organization operates differently, but one commonality they all share (and could all probably stand to improve) is the human factor.

-Employees are critical to driving businesses forward, and their happiness and productivity dictates how successful the company will be in attaining goals and reaching measurable success.
+Employees are critical to driving businesses forward, and their happiness and productivity dictate how successful the company will be in attaining goals and reaching measurable success.

 When employees are engaged, motivated, and inspired, anything is possible.
-Humanize the work relationship, and you’ll create an environment in which employees feel valued and united to work hard under your leadership.
+Humanize the working relationship, and you’ll create an environment in which employees feel valued and united to work hard under your leadership.

 Don’t: Say you want involvement without involving employees.
 Picture a leader who wants the culture of a dynamic startup, but refuses to embrace non-traditional ideas.
 A leader who keeps employees at arms-length, only informing them of changes after important decisions are made, whether it be staffing changes, company restructuring, or product changes.

 Only seeking ideas from select members of the team and creating an environment of exclusivity creates an invisible but very perceptible divide between employees.
 Institute an open office policy to keep your employees in the loop with the direction of the company, and welcome suggestions, ideas, and contributions.
 Allowing them to shape the business will create personal ownership for each member of the team.

 Do: Recognize their contribution.
 Praise is a powerful thing.
 A Gallup study found that employees who receive regular praise are more productive, engaged, and more likely to stay with their organization than those are not praised.

 In order for praise to have an enduring impact, it must be offered regularly, so always follow up with employees on a job well done.
 Practice mindfulness in general – respect employees’ personal time, and ask what they do and don’t like working on.

 “Discern their goals and then invest in their professional growth.
 During one-on-one check-ins, listen to their ideas, because they’re the best at what they do,” says Heather McGough, co-founder of Lean Startup Company.